ByteChkR/ext-pp/README.md

 # ext_pp
-Small external text preprocessor that can introduce artificial static generics* different preprocessor keywords like #define #include #if and more to any kind of text file.
+Small plugin based external text preprocessor that can introduce artificial static generics, different preprocessor keywords like #define #include #if and more to any kind of text file.
 Its main purpose is to keep me from copying my errors around when writing different opencl kernels.

 ## Status:
 Master: [![Build Status](https://travis-ci.com/ByteChkR/ext-pp.svg?branch=master)](https://travis-ci.com/ByteChkR/ext-pp)